iongutu/datascienceApplied/README.md

-# This repo is used to store Jupyter Notebook from
+# This repo is used to store Jupyter Notebook from Coursera course.